llvm/circt/docs/RationaleHW-SV.md

 have that optimizes it away.

-By rejecting zero bit operations, we choose to put the complexity into the lowering passes that generate the RTL dialect (e.g. LowerToRTL from FIRRTL).
+By rejecting zero bit operations, we choose to put the complexity into the lowering passes that generate the HW dialect (e.g. LowerToHW from FIRRTL).

-Note that this decision only affects the core operations in the RTL dialect itself - it is perfectly reasonable to define your operations and mix them into other RTL constructs.
+Note that this decision only affects the core operations in the HW dialect itself - it is perfectly reasonable to define your operations and mix them into other HW constructs.
 Also, certain other operations do support zero bit declarations in limited ways:

  - The `rtl.module` operation allows zero bit ports, since it supports an open